brodybits/Cordova-sqlite-storage-common-dev/README.md

 ### Some common pitfall(s)

+- If a database is opened using the standard `window.openDatabase` call it will not have any of the benefits of this plugin and features such as the `sqlBatch` call would not be available.
 - It is NOT allowed to execute sql statements on a transaction that has already finished, as described below.
 This is consistent with the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
 - The plugin class name starts with "SQL" in capital letters, but in Javascript the `sqlitePlugin` object name starts with "sql" in small letters.
 - Attempting to open a database before receiving the 'deviceready' event callback.
 - Inserting STRING into ID field
 - Auto-vacuum is NOT enabled by default.
 It is recommended to periodically VACUUM the database.
+- Transactions on a database are run sequentially.
+A large transaction could block smaller transactions requested afterwards.

 ### Some weird pitfall(s)